PRIDE – Public Request Inquiry Data Exchange

 - The receiving department begins an investigation and notates each action it is taking to resolve the issue.

 - You can track the progress of the issue by referencing the incident number.

 - When the issue is resolved, the department marks the action as completed.

-To enter a complaint or request a service through the PRIDE system, click here.
+Enter a complaint or request a service through the PRIDE system.

-To check on a previous entry, click here and enter the incident number.
+Check on a previous entry by entering the incident number.